GregoryVSantoro/GregoryVSantoro.Github.io/utah_jazz_tableau_project.md

 <br><br>
 ## Key Highlights

+-

 <br><br>
 ## Analysis

 As noted about the data set, there's a total of three rows per player for players who were traded mid-season.
 Depending on the visualization being created, this can cause a few issues.
 For example, say I wanted to showcase the 3 point field goal percentage, the total 3 point shots made versus how many were attempted, broken up by the positions on each team represented in the data set.
 Table 1 shows this, but if you know anything about basketball you can probably spot something amiss when you start to scroll right.
 If you're like me and haven't a clue (how did I land this interview? &#128579;) then I'll point it out.
 There are a total of 12 positions listed in Table 1.
 Basketball only has [five positions](https://jr.nba.com/basketball-positions/).
 The reason 12 positions are showing is because players who are traded may end up playing a different position on their new team.
-This can be addressed in a few different ways, but we'll get to that later in the analysis.
+This can be addressed by filtering out these hyphenated positions with Tableau's filter tool.
+Another filter necessary for most of the analysis was the fact there was a team labeled "TOT" that was a summation of all team data, but not actually a team.

 <br>
 **Table 1:** 3-point percentage of each position on each team